MrNickCoder/ParadoxLib/README.md

 You will need to use `Enable()` and `Disable()` instead of `onEnable()` and `onDisable`.
 Make sure you don't call `super.onEnable/Disable`.
 Your updater and config setup is now handled, make sure to test that it's working though!

-# Credentials
-Inspired from [InfinityLib](https://github.com/Mooy1/InfinityLib) and [ExtraUtils](https://github.com/Slimefun-Addon-Community/ExtraUtils), mostly of the code is from the InfinityLib